TonyBogdanov/transax/docs/usage/importing.md

 # Importing
-Since `transax` supports both CommonJS and ES6 modules, you can import using the package name.
+Since `transax` supports both CommonJS and ES6 modules, you can import it using the package name.
 The correct path will be resolved automatically.

 If you are using [TypeScript](https://www.typescriptlang.org), you can even import directly from the source files.